 Coffee-making machines are as different from one another as the coffee beans that go in them.
 Do you know your French Press from your Pour-Over or your Drip from your Capsule?
 Coffee is a tricky thing to get right.
 There are so many different preferences, with all sorts of factors contributing to a good cup of coffee.

-Pocket-lint is here to help though.
-To give you a hand getting the best cup in your own kitchen, we have rounded up our pick of the best machines available today.
+To give you a hand getting the best cup in your own kitchen, we chatted to Thomas from Fourth Estate Coffee, to understand what some of the best coffee makers on the market are.
+Here is our and his pick of the best machines available today.

 Which is the best coffee machine for you?

 OXO On Barista Brain 9 Cup Coffee Maker - $200